-What content is included under each of these training topics and what type of funds are used for this activity? - • • ders are incl nal develop - Licensed center- based License exempt center- based Licensed family child care home License- exempt family child care home In-home care (care in the child's own home) Promoting the social, emotional, physical, and cognitive development of children, including those efforts related to nutrition and physical activity, using scientifically based, developmentally appropriate, and age- appropriate strategies (98.53 (a)(1)(i)(A)).
-Describe the content and funding: The OEC supports Standards, Curriculum, and Assessment content through a contract with the CT RESC Alliance.
+The OEC supports Standards, Curriculum, and Assessment content through a contract with the CT RESC Alliance.
 This work currently focuses on professional development for center-based providers, but will be expanding to home- based providers.
 The funding source is CCDF.
-Through the Governor's Emergency Education Relief fund, the OEC also partnered with the Technology in Early Childhood Center at the Erikson Center to offer professional development related using technology with young children for center- and home -based providers.
+Through the Governor[®]s Emergency Education Relief fund, the OEC also partnered with the Technology in Early Childhood Center at the Erikson Center to offer professional development related using technology with young children for center- and home-based providers.

-What content is included under each of these training topics and what type of funds are used for this activity?
 Which type of providers are included in these training and professional development activities?

+- [x] Licensed center-based

+- [x] License exempt center-based

-Licensed center- based License exempt center- based Licensed family child care home License- exempt family child care home In-home care (care in the child's own home) ii.
-Implementing behavior management strategies, including positive behavior interventions and support models that promote positive social-emotional development and the mental health of young children and that reduce challenging behaviors, including a reduction in expulsions of preschoolage children from birth to age five for such behaviors.
+- [x] Licensed family child care home

+- [x] License-exempt family child care home

+- [] In-home care (care in the child's own home)

+ii.
+Implementing behavior management strategies, including positive behavior interventions and support models that promote positive social-emotional development and the mental health of young children and that reduce challenging behaviors, including a reduction in expulsions of preschool- age children from birth to age five for such behaviors.
 (See also section 2.4.5.)
 (98.53(a)(1)(iii)).
-Describe the content and funding: The State of Connecticut was chosen to receive intensive technical assistance (TA) from the National Center for Pyramid Model Innovation (NCPMI).
-The TA was focused on assisting Connecticut to implement the model to fidelity in presschool classrooms.
+Describe the content and funding:

+The State of Connecticut was chosen to receive intensive technical assistance (TA) from the National Center for Pyramid Model Innovation (NCPMI).
+The TA was focused on assisting Connecticut to implement the model to fidelity in pre-school classrooms.
 Over the two year period of the TA two cohorts began work.
 Each Cohort consisted of 6 programs (12 classrooms) that would be the focus for the TA.
 Due to COVID-19, many of the 12 programs were stalled partially or completely.
 Work will continue with Cohorts 1 and 2 to get them to fidelity of implementation.
+Training, technical assistance, coaching and materials are funded through CCDF Quality.

 Fidelity of implementation includes having a state level leadership team that directs and oversees all aspects of state-wide implementation.
 The leadership team in Connecticut is known as the Connecticut Pyramid Partnership (CPP).
-This is a cross agency leadership team whose work is focused on an Action Plan developed by the CPP in response to NCPMIs Dused
+This is a cross agency leadership team whose work is focused on an Action Plan developed by the CPP in response to NCPMIs Benchmarks of Quality which are a Broad map[®] for implementation.

+In addition, the project is guided by a five-year strategic plan which is specific to Connecticut's implementation efforts.
+The strategic plan outlines how Connecticut will scale up and sustain the work while the Action Plan goes deeper into strategies to meet the goals outlined in the Strategic Plan.